 4. Hit the slopes at Glencoe Mountain Resort

 In summer the resort switches its focus to walking and mountain biking.
-There are downhill and cross-country bike routes as well as lots of other outdoor activities like orienteering, tubing and treasure hunts.
-But whatever the time of year, it’s worth taking the cable car up onto the top of the mountain to catch the views from Eagles Rest and the summit of Creag Dhubb.
+There are downhill and cross-country bike routes plus other outdoor activities like orienteering, tubing and treasure hunts.
+But whenever you visit, it’s worth taking the cable car to the top of the mountain for the views from Eagles Rest and the summit of Creag Dhubb.

-Get there: Glencoe Mountain Resort is about 12 miles south of Glencoe on the A82, with the turning on your right.
-The chairlift costs £12 for adults/£6 for children.
+Get there: Glencoe Mountain Resort is 12 miles south of Glencoe on the A82, with the turning on your right.
+The chairlift costs £15 for adults/£10 for children.

 5. Go ice climbing in Kinlochleven

-Get there: Kinlochleven is 7 miles east of Glencoe, along the edge of Loch Leven.
-Ice climbing at Ice Factor costs £30 for a one-hour beginners’ taster session (age 12+), plus £6 for equipment hire.
+Get there: Kinlochleven is 7 miles east of Glencoe, along Loch Leven.
+Ice climbing at Ice Factor costs £30 for a one-hour taster session (age 12+), plus £8 for equipment.